Acoustic analogies with general relativity, quantum fields, and thermodynamics: Sound waves in acoustic spacetime

 where $g_{\alpha\beta}$ are the components of $\boldsymbol g$ in the same frame.
-As common, we use Greek letters to denote four-dimensional components ($\alpha, \beta = 0...3$, where 0 corresponds to the time coordinate) and Latin letters for the spatial components (for example, $i = 1...3$).
-Therefore, $x^0 = c_0 t$, where $c_0$ is the constant reference speed of sound or light\footnote{In this section we will allow the speed of sound to vary over space.
-However, it will be constant in most of the rest of the text.} and $x^1$ to $x^3$ are spatial components, for example, $x^1 = x$, $x^2 = y$, and $x^3 = z$ in Cartesian coordinates.
-Eq.~(\ref{scalar_product}) also uses Einstein's convention, according to which the summation is performed over each letter which appears once as a subscript and once as a superscript in an expression.
-The two positions of the letters refer to the covariant and contravariant vector bases.
-Since the scalar product commutes, metric tensor is necessarily symmetric, $g_{\alpha\beta} = g_{\beta\alpha}$, with maximum ten independent components in any frame.
+As usual in general relativity, we use Greek letters to denote four-dimensional coordinates ($\alpha, \beta = 0,1,2,3$, where 0 corresponds to the time coordinate and the remaining are spatial coordinates) and Latin letters for the spatial components only (for example, $i = 1,2,3$).
+Therefore, $x^0 = c_0 t$, where $c_0$ is the constant reference speed of light or sound\footnote{In this section we will allow the speed of sound $c$ to vary over space, but $c_0$ remains constant, for example the value of $c$ at infinity, far from the inhomogeneities of the fluid.
+Moreover, it will be constant in the rest of the text, since we assume a simple quiescent fluid.} and $x^1$ to $x^3$ are spatial components, for example, $x^1 = x$, $x^2 = y$, and $x^3 = z$ in Cartesian coordinates.
+Equation~(\ref{scalar_product}) also assumes Einstein's summation convention, according to which the summation is performed over each letter which appears in an expression once as a subscript and once as a superscript.
+The two positions of the letters indicate the covariant and contravariant vector bases, respectively.
+Since the scalar product commutes, metric tensor is necessarily symmetric ($g_{\alpha\beta} = g_{\beta\alpha}$) with maximum ten independent components in any frame.